Bachelor of Science in Sustainable Built Environments

 The College of Architecture, Planning and Landscape Architecture is pleased to offer a degree opportunity for students interested in entering the new green economy.

-The Bachelor of Science in Sustainable Built Environments is a four-year, 121-credit, interdisciplinary undergraduate degree that endows students with a comprehensive understanding of sustainability principles and trains them in the skills to make our communities, buildings, and landscapes more sustainable.
+The Bachelor of Science in Sustainable Built Environments is a four-year, 121-credit, interdisciplinary undergraduate degree that offers students a comprehensive understanding of sustainability principles and trains them in the skills to make our communities, buildings, and landscapes more sustainable.

 Students will study topics such as net-zero energy design, energy conservation, passive solar design and natural ventilation, and climate response.